darkalchemy/Pu-239/README.md

 # set ownership
 sudo chown -R www-data:www-data ../Pu-239

-# goto website and complete install, all fields must be completed and each fields includes an example and tooltip explanation when hovered
+# goto website and complete install, all fields must be completed and each field includes an example and tooltip explanation when hovered

 # set permissions and create necessary files
 [sudo] php bin/set_perms.php